airyhq/airy/docs/docs/guides/airy-core-and-rasa.md

 We will be implementing a
 [custom connector](https://rasa.com/docs/rasa/connectors/custom-connectors/) as we want to make use of the Airy Core Platform API.

-For this we create a new directory `channels/` in our Rasa project and copy this [connector file](https://github.com/airyhq/rasa-demo/blob/master/channels/airy.py) into it.
-This Airy connector requires two configuration values to be set so that it can communicate with the Core Platform API:
+The first step is to create a new directory `channels/` in our Rasa project and copy this [connector file](https://github.com/airyhq/rasa-demo/blob/master/channels/airy.py) into it.
+The connector requires the following configuration values:

 - `auth_token`  the Airy Core Platform JWT token you used to connect the webhook.